3 Ways To Keep Your Cool In The Simmering Tempers Of Summer

-SILVER LINING: Some say patience is a virtue.
-Wise and observant, when you’re not in a borderline depressed waiting line with no WIFI or will left to live.
-A line at a supermarket checkout, a line at the bank for one-cash-desk-while-five-other-cash-desks-chill-out, a line to hear that all too familiar phrase “come back tomorrow”, it’s all the same.
-So with those bubbling cauldrons of tempers about to blow, here are a few suggestions on how to bide one’s time.*
+SILVER LINING: Some say patience is a virtue, which is wise and observant when you’re not in a borderline depressed waiting line with no WIFI or will left to live.
+Whether it’s a line at a supermarket checkout, a line at the bank waiting for one-cash-desk-while-five-other-cash-desks-chill-out, a line to hear that all too familiar phrase “come back tomorrow”, it’s all the same.
+So with those bubbling cauldrons of tempers about to blow, here are a few suggestions on how to bide one’s time.

 Lisa Bevere: Be Angry But Don’t Blow It!